9bishal/1CR23AI020_Bishal-Kumar-Shah_TYL-MAD/README.md

-Created HelloWorld mobile application for ios and android
+Created HelloWorld mobile application for ios and android.
+Even this works on the web